 Of course to catch them, you have to get your hands dirty and this meant bailing the hook with the most delicious things to a carnivore of the sea: fish.
 This wasn’t the first time I had the task of preparing meat as a vegetarian.
 After spending lots of time on animal programs throughout the years, cutting up meat for animals is not my favourite activity but it’s something I know has to get done.
 At the start of the year I led a group down to a Guatemalan wildlife rehabilitation centre and volunteered to gut fish for the herons, so the other volunteers didn’t have to.
 When I was in Oman I cut up 20kg of raw chicken for rescue dogs every day.
 This vegetarian is not happy about it, but she is happy to do it for animals.

 I want to know that, as a solo woman traveler, it is safe for me and therefore our volunteers.
-I also want to make sure the programs are ethical and authentically helping the animals they were designed to.
+In fact, I also want to make sure the programs are ethical and authentically helping the animals they were designed to.

 Now, while fishing in South Africa, I was cutting up thawed fish and skewering them on a hook to help catch sharks to better understand the populations in the water all around Hermanus.
 I said sorry every time I cut into a fish, and thank you every time we brought a shark on board.
-I then apologized to the shark every time I hook the hook out of its mouth.
+And I then apologized to the shark every time I hook the hook out of its mouth.
 Most sharks were too little for the hooks and didn’t even get hooked, their small teeth just got caught on the cotton we wrapped the bait in.
 I still apologized.

 In the time I was there we were able to catch and tag about three dozen sharks, which is a lot of data.
 With the information we collected we know location, bait, time of day, the type of shark, size, sexual maturity and if they are caught again and where.
 The fin clip that is used for DNA testing tells us even more information.
 It’s a messy job but I loved every minute of it.
 It felt so neat to be in the middle of the ocean, helping science in this small way.